 Always Be Comedy: The Tommyfield pub, Kennington, London, 2016

-Play: Funny in Real Life: Gilded Balloon Teviot, Edinburgh, 2019
+Play: Funny in Real Life (Rob Rouse and Helen Rutter): Gilded Balloon Teviot, Edinburgh, 2019

-Rob Rouse is a very funny stand-up comedian from Yorkshire who I have seen several times over the years.
-As I sat in my seat at the Gilded Balloon, he bound onto the stage at the Edinburgh Festival Fringe at 11am in the morning to start his set.
+Rouse is a very funny stand-up comedian from Yorkshire who I have seen several times over the years.
+As I sat in my seat at the Gilded Balloon during 2019’s Edinburgh Fringe, Rouse bound onto the stage at 11am in the morning to start his set.
 He covered every subject in his routine from sex to family and home life and was prone to oversharing with the audience.
 Unbeknown to me, after about ten minutes into his act his wife Helen Rutter was sitting next to me, got up and interrupted his set.
 As she made a noise from her seat, I thought the woman was ill or wanted to leave the room, but she was angry with her husband and joined him on stage to object about being ridiculed by his jokes.